Skip to content

 B2B marketing means business-to-business marketing.
 It’s any marketing strategy or content used by one business to target and sell to another business.
 For instance, companies that sell services, products, or SaaS to other companies or organisations typically use B2B marketing.

-Two good examples of B2B marketing are Monday.com’s B2B brand strategy on LinkedIn.
+Two good B2B marketing examples are Monday.com’s B2B brand strategy on LinkedIn.
 Another out-of-the-box example is the way Gong plans and executes its Super Bowl adverts.
 It’s companies like these that sell solutions to help businesses automate or enhance their processes.

 The 6 differences between B2B and B2C marketing